-Judith Disbergen

-Office manager and PA General Manager, Chiesi Netherlands
+Judith Disbergen Office manager and PA General Manager, Chiesi Netherlands

 Besides my work as a dedicated office manager and PA, I am also highly committed to various B Corp and We Act projects.
 I love to roll up my sleeves and engage in initiatives that will help preserve our planet.
-I think it's only natural to want to take care of our plan-
+I think it's only natural to want to take care of our planet.
+At Chiesi, I am given the opportunity to put this into practice.
+I actively contribute to making the way we do business more sustainable from the inside out, including climate campaigns like this one.